Is My Landlord Responsible For Damage to My Property?

 Does Renters Insurance Cover Theft?

-Renters insurance may help to replace stolen items in your apartment after a thief breaks into the apartment.
+Renters insurance may help replace stolen items in your apartment after a thief breaks into it.

 If your items were stolen outside your building or elsewhere, renters insurance would also cover your stolen property.